 “Okay, guys.
 Everyone’s here, and I appreciate that you’re giving up your Saturday for an intensive practice session.
 First, I have something for each of you.
 I know that your parents are concerned about concussions.
 I hope you are too.
 Hitting is part of football.
 We provide a helmet that will help protect your head, but it doesn’t guarantee that you won’t get a concussion.
 It’s important that we learn how to determine if there’s been a concussion when someone has been hit, or hits something like another player or the field.

 “The school district is having the Wilson High School freshman football team test a new impact signaling device from Reebok, the Checklight™.”
-He put on a thing that looked like the black caps that we wore under our helmets.
-Then he turned around slowly so we could see there was a flap in the back with a little screen and some LEDs.
+He put a thing on Darryl’s head that looked like the black caps that we wore under our helmets.
+Then he had Darryl turn around slowly so we could see there was a flap in the back with a little screen and some LEDs.

 “It goes on your head like our regular caps, but it has sensors that are coupled to your head.
 It helps measure direct accelerations that your head experiences, and gives us real-time visual feedback like a traffic signal with red, yellow, and green lights.
 Steady green means it’s turned on.
 Blinking green means your head received a light impact.
 Blinking yellow means your head received a moderate impact.
 Blinking red means your head received a more severe impact.
 The number of impacts are counted and stored.